rantahar/introduction-to-mpi/_episodes/12-profiling.md

 ## Optimisation Workflow

-The general workflow for optimising a code, whether parallel or serial is as follows
+The general workflow for optimising a code, wether parallel or serial is as follows
 1. Profile
 2. Optimise